bjpop/website/lfg.markdown

 An LFG must be initialised by the first $k$ elements of the sequence.
 Some authors refer to this initial sequence as the *seed* of the generator.
-This terminology is different than the traditional meaning of "seed" for PRNGS, which is simply an offset into the sequence; a starting position.
+This terminology is different than the traditional meaning of "seed" for PRNGS, where it normally refers to an offset into the sequence.
 The choice of initial values
 is signficant for the quality of the resulting sequence.
 For instance, if all the initial values are even in an ALFG,